vannguyengd/gooddata-ui/docs/19_webcomponents_insight.md

 id: webcomponents_insight
 ---

-You can embed a single insight into your application using `gd-insight` custom element, like so:
+You can embed a single insight into your application using the `gd-insight` custom element with the following:

 ```html
 <!-- minimal setup -->
 <gd-insight insight="my-insight-id"></gd-insight>
 ```

-> Note, the `gd-insight` element is using flex layout and will adjust to the size of its container.
-If the container
+> The `gd-insight` element is using the flex layout that adjusts to the size of its container.
+>
-> does not have `display` property set to `flex`, the widget will have a zero height.
-You can also define the element
+>If the container does not have the `display` property set to `flex`, the widget will have zero height.
+>
-> height explicitly with CSS, for example using inline `style` attribute: `style="height:500px"`.
+>You can also define the element height explicitly with CSS, for example, using the inline `style` attribute: `style="height:500px"`.

 ## Supported attributes